 Look to Aloe Vera

 “Aloe vera or a product containing aloe not only soothes but aids the skin in healing and can also help prevent the peeling typically associated with sunburn,” says Dr. Perry.
-Try The Ritual of Karma After Sun Shower Gel with Aloe Vera.
+Try The Ritual of Karma Body Lotion Mousse with Hydra-Boost Complex after your shower, as this contains the nourishing and healing powers of aloe vera.

 “A cool shower or a damp cool towel can help with sunburned skin but rather than rub your skin with a towel it’s best to just pat the skin or let it air dry,” adds Dr. Perry.